SeaBirdsGet the app

 Point

-Open Seabirds and point your phone at the horizon.
+Open SeaBirds and point your phone at the horizon.
 The screen edges glow Sonar Teal when the AI sees something — a peripheral cue you'll catch through sunglasses, on a moving deck.

 Step 02STATE · CONFIRMED